-- Muscle Relaxant: medication that relaxes muscles can be a good option for an individual who has suffered from a strain or whose spine has become misaligned.
+- Muscle relaxant: medication that relaxes muscles can be a good option for an individual who has suffered from a strain or whose spine has become misaligned.

-- Heat and Salves: some pain relief can be found by applying heat to the affected area.
+- Heat and salves: some pain relief can be found by applying heat to the affected area.
 Some individuals also elect to try topical pain relief in the form of lotions or salves.

 - Surgery: most individuals who experience back pain do not need to consider surgery, as conventional treatments are often enough to relieve pain or fix the underlying problem.
-If a patient goes six months without significant improvements, however, doctors may consider surgery.
+If a patient goes 6 months without significant improvements, however, doctors may consider surgery.
 Some of the most common types of surgery for back pain include:

 Making the Decision

-Many factors may influence a patient’s decision to undergo surgery, including money, taking time off of work, extent of daily disruption, and support system.
+Many factors may influence a patient’s decision to undergo surgery, including money, taking time off of work, the extent of daily disruption, and support system.
 Knowing what to expect before, during, and after surgery can be extremely beneficial to a patient.
 Being aware of what exactly is going to happen and the potential risks can greatly ease any anxiety or stress that comes with making the decision.

 Spinal Surgery Timeline

-- The Procedure: an anesthesiologist will be present to apply general anesthesia, and possibly local anesthesia to help with pain in the hours after surgery.
+- The procedure: an anesthesiologist will be present to apply general anesthesia, and possibly local anesthesia to help with pain in the hours after surgery.
 The biggest risks of anesthesia are stroke, blood clots, and pneumonia.
 An IV will be placed in the arm and a catheter will be used.
 Some patients have a tube inserted into the spine to drain excess fluid.

-- 1 Week After Surgery: patients should have a routine within one week of the surgery that consists of physical therapy and participating in care practices that have been recommended.
+- 1 week after surgery: patients should have a routine within one week of the surgery that consists of physical therapy and participating in care practices that have been recommended.

-- 3 Months After Surgery: if the patient has been diligent about their recovery exercises, they can return to more strenuous physical activity.
+- 3 months after surgery: if the patient has been diligent about their recovery exercises, they can return to more strenuous physical activity.
 This activity may be observed by a professional before being approved, or the technique may be discussed or changed to prevent further injury.

 Some factors that may impact the recovery timeline include age, obesity, diabetes, and smoking status.
-These factors can slow down the recovery process, but staying dedicated and consistent with the physical therapy can improve the odds of a full recovery.
+These factors can slow down the recovery process, but staying dedicated and consistent with physical therapy can improve the odds of a full recovery.